 Caring for elderly parents at home: costs and considerations

 Care options and costs in France

 You may need this help, because according to Knight Frank, care is not cheap in France.
-The average monthly cost of care homes is £2,700 a month, and in Paris this rises to £3,100.
+The average monthly cost of residential care varies from €2,500 (£2,145) to €3,750 (£3,218).

 Care options and costs in Australia

 Expats in rural areas outside of major cities may struggle to find what they are looking for locally, although there is plenty of provision in the major cities where expats tend to settle.

-In these homes, the costs are broken down into a daily fee, a care fee and an accommodation fee.
+In these homes, the costs are broken down into a daily fee, a means-tested care fee and an accommodation fee.

 Don’t get caught out on care abroad

-It’s one reason why so many expats do not register as resident in their new home, because they want to be able to turn back to the NHS.
+It’s one reason why so many expats do not register as a resident in their new home as they may want to be able to turn back to the NHS.